orchestrated-io/orcs-design-system/README.md

 5. Run `npm run dev`.

-Now you can make any changes in orcs and it will build and then copy the es from the build into your project's node_modules.
+Now you can make any changes in orcs and it will build and then copy the `dist` from the build into your project's node_modules.
 Run `npm install` in your project dir if you want to revert to the npm installation.

 ### Symlinking with `npm link`